Drew Adams is in his third season as assistant coach with the Bradley basketball program.

-Adams is a 2004 graduate of Bloomington High School South, where he spent three years playing for head coach J.R.
+A 2004 graduate of Bloomington High School South, Adams spent three years playing for head coach J.R.
 Holmes.
 During his senior season at South, the Panthers won Conference Indiana and he was selected as team captain, was the team's leading scorer and was an all-conference selection.
 He earned his bachelor's degree in sports management from Tennessee in 2009.

 In addition to his team success, Bargen helped 21 players move on to NCAA Division I (13) and II (eight) programs.
 His players earned 15 All-Jayhawk Conference awards and he produced 10 NJCAA All-Region VI honorees, as well as a first-team NJCAA All-American.